Best Practice

 Practice Overview

-Tile water is diverted into perforated lines running parallel to a ditch or stream that has a suitable vegetated buffer.
-As water moves through the buffer toward the stream, the organic matter in the soil naturally utilizes the nitrates in the water.
+Tile water is diverted into perforated pipe running parallel to an open ditch or stream that has a suitable vegetated buffer.
+As water moves through the buffer toward the stream, the organic matter in the soil naturally utilizes the nitrates in the water, converting the nitrate to nitrogen gas.

 Download PDF